cristicbz/rfcs/text/0000-reinterpret-safe-transmutes.md

      allow modifying private fields, which is considered [unsafe][ref-unsafety].
   3. The type must be defined with the `#[repr(packed)]` attribute.
 This is for two reasons:

-       a.
-First, Rust's default struct layout is undefined, so a type needs to be at least `#[repr(C)]` to not invoke undefined behaviour when reinterpreting it as an array of bytes.
+       * First, Rust's default struct layout is undefined, so a type needs to be at least `#[repr(C)]` to not invoke undefined behaviour when reinterpreting it as an array of bytes.
-       b.
-Second, reading out of and writing to the padding fields of a struct is undefined behaviour.
+       * Second, reading out of and writing to the padding fields of a struct is undefined behaviour.
 LLVM is allowed to put its register spill into the padding of a struct stored on stack.

   4. All its members must also be `Reinterpret`.
 Otherwise we could clobber a member's type private members, or otherwise mess up its invariants.